liddic/compound_potential/ami/README.md

-## Workflow on DeepThought HPC - Disturbed vs Natural soil case study, from selected Australian Microbiome Initiative (AMI) data
+## Workflow on DeepThought HPC - Disturbed vs Natural soil case study, using selected data from Australian Microbiome Initiative (AMI)

 Notes:
 - $WORKING_DIRECTORY and $LOCAL_WORKING_DIRECTORY should be substituted for appropriate folder paths